Welcome to Head and Heart Work — therapy and counseling for adults

 When love turns to war, two key questions need to be explored.
 What core qualities drew the two of you together when you were still in love with each other?
 And what dysfunctional patterns now threaten to tear you apart?

 During fights, shut-downs and freeze-outs, you lose connection and unsafe feelings get triggered.
 Irritation, annoyance or anger erupt.
 But extensive couples research shows that when the love bond is threatened, intense underlying emotions such as fear, shame, helplessness and powerlessness are felt.

 Successful couples don’t ‘take it out on each other’ but express their most vulnerable emotions and unmet attachment needs.
 Integrative relationship therapy enables both of you to safely share your core emotions and unmet needs.
 You transform conflicts into opportunities to forge a new, realistic love alliance.

 Your biggest problem is your greatest opportunity

 Integrative therapy and counseling brings about fundamental, lasting change on problems ranging from trauma (emotional damage) during childhood, adolescence or adulthood to tough decisions and challenges in the here and now, from inner conflicts to relationship and ‘mid-life’ crises, from coping with anxiety, depression and grief to developing personal qualities, performance and spirituality.
-The problems page lists complaints that previous clients have transformed into opportunities and strengths.
+The problems page lists complaints that previous clients have worked on and transformed into opportunities and strengths.